1 Introduction

 |

-Causative factors | Practical control measures |
+| Type of factors | Causative factors | Practical control measures |

-Safe practices not followed. | Train, inform and supervise employees. |
+| Individual factors | Safe practices not followed. | Train, inform and supervise employees. |

-11.2 Appendix B Hazard identification checklist
+11.2 Appendix B hazard identification checklist

 Document control

-- Version: 3.
+- Version: 4.

-- Approved by: Corporate policy approval group.
+- Approved by: risk management group.

-- Date approved: 19 May 2022.
+- Date approved: 7 October 2025

-- Name of originator or author: Health and safety lead.
+- Name of originator or author: health and safety lead.

-- Name of responsible individual: Health, safety and security forum.
+- Name of responsible individual: chief nurse.

-- Date issued: 30 May 2022.
+- Date issued: 7 November 2025.

-- Review date: May 2025.
+- Review date: October 2028.

-Page last reviewed: December 05, 2024
+Page last reviewed: November 07, 2025

-Next review due: December 05, 2025
+Next review due: November 07, 2026

 Problem with this page?